tayloh/MNIST-Neural-Net/README.md

 ![test_img](./img/test.png)

 ### Inference on custom bmp
-To run inference on a bmp (bmp must use 256-bit colors):
+To run inference on a bmp:
 `bin/mnist_nn.exe --infer image.bmp modelfile`

+* The bmp must use 256-bit colors
+* And, the digit must be black on a white background

 ![infer_img](./img/infer.png)